rcos/observatory-new/docs/faq.md

 only available on Rust Nightly, it is still the easiest to use and arguably most robust web framework available for Rust.

-And it's approaching aviaility on Rust Stable very quickly, so that concern may soon be gone.
+And it is approaching aviaility on Rust Stable very quickly, so that concern may soon be gone.

 ### Why SQLite?